Tunay14335/condition-matcher/README.md

 # Condition Matcher

 Makes condition map with initializer structures and execute matcher for invoke their action.
-Also creates id from bitset with `BitInstructor` for condition arrays.
+Also creates id from hash with `HashInstructor` for condition arrays.

 <br>